DanielCreggOrganization/w8-lab-encapsulation-sofiaplyak/README.md

 ### Explanation
 While private fields prevent direct access, we often need controlled ways to read and modify their values through getter and setter methods.
 Getter methods allow read access to private fields while maintaining encapsulation, and setter methods provide a way to modify private fields with proper validation.
 This approach gives us the flexibility to change how we store and validate data without affecting code that uses our class.

+This is the standard way to expose private data: create a protective layer of public methods that control how the data can be accessed and modified.

 ### Example
 ```java